 - All Industries: This logic is that ERP systems, and particularly ERP systems from the more significant vendors because of their experience in so many industries, translates into the software vendor being able to build the functionality in their software to be implemented in any industry and to meet most of their requirements.

-- Cost Reduction: Related to—or build upon the previous logics—that since all of the earlier logics are true that this will result in a reduction in costs.
-Also, based upon the idea that if a company concentrates its software purchases from fewer vendors that costs will decline.
+- Cost Reduction: Related to—or build upon the previous logics—that since all of the earlier logics are true, this will reduce costs.
+Also, based upon the idea that if a company concentrates its software purchases from fewer vendors, costs will decline.

-- The Logic of ERP Driven Improved Financial Performance: This was the logic that ERP would be a pathway to improving the financial performance of a company.
+- The Logic of ERP Driven Improved Financial Performance: This was the logic that ERP would be a pathway to improving a company’s financial performance.
 At one level, the financial performance was predicted to come from the improved operations of the company—but a second proposal was that the purchasing of an ERP system would signal to other entities, which the purchasing company desired to impress that the purchasing company was making a serious effort to improve.
 These entities could range from customers, suppliers, potential acquiring companies as well as Wall Street.